The baby name Rex blends vintage style with a commanding presence.

-Thanks to Lola for suggesting our Baby Name of the Day: Rex.
+Thanks to Lola for suggesting our Baby Name of the Day.

 Even without Latin 101, we all know that Rex is the Latin for king.

-This puts the baby name Rex in the company of regal picks like Kingsley and Reign.
-But while those are modern favorites, seldom heard before the twenty-first century, Rex has centuries of use.
+This puts Rex in the company of regal picks like Kingsley and Reign.
+But while those are modern favorites, seldom heard before the twenty-first century, Rex claims centuries of use.

-During World War II, a British search and rescue dog named Rex received the Dickin Medal – the highest honor given to animals serving in war.
+• A British search and rescue dog named Rex received the Dickin Medal – the highest honor given to animals serving in war.
+He rescued bombing victims by digging through rubble.

-To Americans, however, the most famous canine Rex might’ve moved into the White House with Ron and Nancy during President Reagan’s term.
-A Cavalier King Charles Spaniel, Rex performed a number of official duties, including helping to light the National Christmas Tree.
+• In the 1980s, President Reagan welcomed a Cavalier King Charles Spaniel by the name to the White House.
+He performed a number of official duties, including helping to light the National Christmas Tree.

-Hollywood star Rex Harrison is probably best remembered for playing Professor Henry Higgins opposite Audrey Hepburn in My Fair Lady.
+Hollywood star Rex Harrison famously played Professor Henry Higgins opposite Audrey Hepburn in My Fair Lady.
 He earned an Oscar for the part in 1964.
-And he’d previously won a Tony Award for playing the part on Broadway.
+And he’d previously won a Tony Award for playing the same role on Broadway.

 Other famous bearers of the name include: